taostat/taostats-docs/docs/taostats/what-is-taostats/taostats-for-staking/index.md

 ---
 Staking is a great option if you want to support the Bittensor network with tao, but do not want to run a subnet or neuron.

+> 📘 [Staking Instructions](doc:staking-instructions) - Use taostats for all your staking transactions!

 # Staking

 Staking is the process of delegating your tao to a validator.

 ## Root stake